delawaremathguy/ShoppingList14/README.md

 * adding CloudKit.
 It's easy to do - *I have done it in another app* - and it's just a few steps that I have outlined in PersistentStore.swift, but you will need a paid Apple Developer account to start using the cloud.

 * examine better support for iPad (since I now have a new iPad Air 4).
-I won't be taking my iPad to the store any time soon, but it would be convenient to work on the shopping list on the iPad and then, via the cloud, take my phone to the store with the updated list.
+I won't be taking my iPad to the store any time soon, but it would be convenient to work on the shopping list on the iPad at home and then, via the cloud, take my phone to the store with the updated list.

 * expanding the database and the app's UI to support multiple "Stores," each of which has many "Locations," and "Items" would then have a many-to-many relationship with "Locations," since one item could be available in many "Stores."
 I do now shop at several different stores, so as a user, the idea is of *some* interest ... but this is an ambitious project, not so much for the Core Data side, but for the UI side!